Nada126/AI_project/README.md

-# AI_project
+# CONNECT 4
-Implement an AI agent for a board game
+Implement an AI agent for a board game that plays VS the computer using minimax and alpha beta algorithms